Angry Birds Toons: Production

-Rovio announced a TV series based on the Angry Birds video game series with 52 short episodes.
+Rovio announced a television series based on the Angry Birds video game series with 52 short episodes.
 The series was produced by the Finnish animation studio Kombo, which Rovio bought in June 2011.
 "I am happy to say we are going to roll out a weekly animation series this year of short format content," said Nick Dorra, head of the animation at Rovio.
+Animation services were predominately provided by Manila-based studio Toon City, while the British animation studio Karrot Animation and the Danish studio Copenhagen Bombay provided animation for select episodes.

-The series was made available worldwide on Angry Birds apps, selected video-on-demand services, and selected smart TVs.
+The series was made available worldwide on Angry Birds apps via Toons.TV, selected video-on-demand services, and select smart TVs.

+Reception

+Angry Birds Toons received positive reviews from critics and audiences.
+Emily Ashby of Common Sense Media gave a show four stars out of five, saying "this gem of a series that doesn't overextend itself beyond the limits of the games themselves."
+In his review of volumes 1 and 2 of season 1 DVD release, Michael Zupan of DVD Talk praised the series' characters, animation, and humor.
+He also described it as "witty, hilarious and highly reminiscent of the days when we used to watch Looney Tunes and Tom & Jerry."

 Home media

-Sony Pictures Home Entertainment (who coincidentally later released The Angry Birds Movie through Columbia Pictures) is the DVD/Blu-ray distributor for the series.
-While the first season got a Blu-Ray release, later releases starting with season two were only available on DVD.
+Sony Pictures Home Entertainment is the DVD/Blu-ray distributor for the series.
+While the first season got a Blu-ray release, later releases starting with season two were only available on DVD.